twoChar/chek/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-## Resources and APIs used:
+## Other resources and APIs used:

 1- The app uses [OpenSky Network API](https://opensky-network.org/) for information flights that are displayed on the map.
-OpenSky network API has limitations of 100 API requests per day for anonymous users or 1000 API requests per day for registered users.
+OpenSky network API has request limitations of 100 API requests per day for anonymous users or 1000 API requests per day for registered users.

 2- The app uses [hexdb.io API](https://hexdb.io/) for information about Aircraft, call signs, and airports.

-3-
+3- The app uses [countryflagsapi](https://countryflagsapi.com) for flag images.

+4- The app retreives most recent available image of aircraft from [JetPhotos](http://jetphotos.com/).

+5-The app uses [LeafletJs](https://leafletjs.com/) with [OpenStreetMap](https://www.openstreetmap.org/) for the map.